-In 2023, Croatia will become a part of the Schengen Area, which means that the visa requirements will be the same as the other countries already on the list.
+Croatia became a part of the Schengen Area in 2023, which means that the visa requirements will be the same as the other countries already on the list.

 Citizens from the European Union, United Kingdom, and Schengen Area do not require a visa for stays of up to 90 days within any 180-day period in Croatia.
 For Canadian citizens, no visa is required for a stay of up to 90 days in any 6-month period in Croatia.
 Citizens of other countries may require a visa which can take up to 10 business days for processing and should be applied for in advance of travel.

 Upon arrival, it’s important that all visitors fill out an immigration form which will include questions such as full name, place and date of birth, address in Croatia, and more.
 It’s advised that you keep this document safe as you may need it when checking out of your hotel or leaving the country.
 When entering with a car, make sure you bring along your vehicle registration papers or car rental agreement.

 Travelers leaving the country should ensure they have completed all necessary paperwork relating to customs regulations including paying any taxes owing on items bought while visiting Croatia.
 This includes souvenirs as well as items purchased from duty-free shops or markets.
 All travelers may also be asked to show proof of onward travel with tickets or boarding passes prior to departing Croatia.

 Discover Cars searches across all the main car rental sites and finds the best deal.
 Opt for full insurance coverage for more peace of mind and enjoy the freedom of a car.